ouspg/tls13tutorial/README.md

 If you are using a Linux or macOS machine for development, starting fuzz testing with precise control is very straightforward.
-There are many fuzzing libraries, that can be integrated to the project to get coverage-guided fuzzing.
+There are many fuzzing libraries, that can be integrated into the project to get coverage-guided fuzzing.

 Fuzzing provides the stream of bytes for the interface you choose, and depending on the used backend, it will provide testing data and coverage-guided mutation to test the robustness of the selected functionality.